3-manifolds/SnapPy/doc_src/installing.rst

 If you previously installed SnapPy into SageMath and want to upgrade SnapPy to the latest version, do::

-  sage -pip install --upgrade --no-deps snappy_manifolds plink spherogram FXrays decorator snappy
+  sage -pip install --upgrade snappy

 If it has trouble when compiling CyOpenGL, you are probably missing the `"gl.h" headers <openglmesa>`.
 The graphical features may or may